project-flogo/rules/examples/flogo/trackntrace/README.md

 Joining a 'movetimeoutevent' [PACKAGE1] to package [PACKAGE1], timeout [10000]
 PACKAGE [PACKAGE1] is Delayed
 ```
-Above we can see `PACKAGE1` is went into delayed as no operation is done in scheduled 10s interval.
+Above we can see `PACKAGE1` is went into delayed as moving event is not done in scheduled 10s interval.
 Restart the rules app and run below command.

 ```sh
 curl http://localhost:7777/moveevent?packageid=PACKAGE1\&targetstate=sitting